 Medicare is health insurance for U.S. citizens and legal residents ages 65 and older.
 Benefits are also available to people with with kidney failure (End-Stage Renal Disease), Lou Gehrig’s Disease, and certain disabilities.

-The most important thing to understand is that Original Medicare (Part A and Part B) covers most of your major medical healthcare expenses.
-That said, the healthcare services not covered by Medicare Part A and Part B, combined with your share of the covered services, is a serious financial risk for most people.
+The most important thing to understand is that Original Medicare (Part A and Part B) covers most of your major medical expenses.
+That said, the services not covered by Medicare Part A and Part B, combined with your share of the covered services, creates a serious financial risk for most people.
 That’s where the other parts come in.
 They offer additional coverage.

 Why Most People with Medicare Need More Coverage

-The reality is that Medicare pays for about 51 percent of the total cost of the average retiree’s health care.
+The reality is that Medicare pays for about 51 percent of the total cost of the average retiree’s healthcare.
 The rest is either paid out-of-pocket or by supplemental health insurance.
 If you have Medicare for a disability, your level of coverage will vary with your condition and where you live.

-If You Don’t Qualify For Medicaid You Are At Risk
+If You Don’t Qualify For Medicaid or VA, You Are At Risk

 Interestingly, the Affordable Care Act law (aka, “Obamacare”) reformed the private health insurance industry and Medicaid, but not Medicare.
 So, while poor people and people with private health insurance are protected from excessive medical bills, people with Original Medicare are not.

-If you are poor and qualify for Medicaid in your state, get it.
+If you qualify for Medicaid in your state, get it.
 When you have both Medicare and Medicaid (“dual eligible”) you have the most complete coverage possible.
 Many seniors that are dual eligible don’t realize it and continue to pay out of pocket when additional assistance is available.

 How To Protect Yourself If You Don’t Qualify For Medicaid, VA Benefits, etc.